 No sea legs?
 In that case you better book a trip with a buggy.
-We booked our trip at Curacao Buggy Adventures.
+We booked our trip at Curaçao Buggy Adventures (it seems they want bankrupt during Corona).
 They have buggies for 2 or 4 people and are accompanied with a guide who provides you with a tour around the island.
 Again we stopped near the rugged coast to see how the ocean sprays high up in the air.
 Spectacular!

 A little further inland we stopped on a mountain to enjoy the beautiful views.
 The children felt a little like vampires while walking through a cave that many bats called home.
 The scarf you have to tie up your nose and mouth is indeed a necessity.
 You are covered in orange dust by the time you return.
 Thank God Villa Tokara stood there waiting with a delicious bath.

 Willemstad is the capital of Curacao and is called the Amsterdam of the Western Hemisphere.
 In 1997, the city of Willemstad was placed on the UNESCO list of World Heritage.
 The brightly colored houses provide a very cozy atmosphere.
 The most beautiful street has to be Penstreet (Villa Tokara is located here).
 Go sit on a terrace and enjoy the view.

 The Punda and Otrobanda districts are connected by the Queen Emma Bridge and have been since 1886.
 The locals call this bridge ‘Pontjesbrug’.
 During our stay we saw a Dutch submarine leave the harbor.
 All the Marines were standing in position on top of the ship.
 They took a last breath of fresh air before they disappeared for many weeks into the ocean.